28th Infantry Division (United States): Overseas

 At the end of November 1944 a German "pocket" of resistance formed in the French Alsace region centered in the city of Colmar.
 The Colmar Pocket consisted of a strength of eight German divisions and a brigade of Panzer tanks.
 Combined forces of French and American armies were initially unsuccessful in closing this pocket.

 General Dwight D. "Ike" Eisenhower, the Supreme Allied Commander on the Western Front, called the Colmar Pocket "a sore" on the 6th Army Group's front.
 The 6th Army Group was commanded by Lieutenant General Jacob Devers.
 The French First Army commander, Jean de Lattre de Tassigny, and Devers met on 11 January 1945 and agreed it was long since time to drive the Germans back out of France.
 Two days later, de Lattre and Devers made a request to Eisenhower for reinforcements so their armies could make an offensive on the Colmar Pocket.
 Eisenhower's aide, Major General Walter Bedell Smith, subsequently told Devers that the 10th Armored Division and the 28th were being placed under his command.
 Smith also warned Devers that, after three months of intense fighting on the Siegfried Line as well as fighting off the initial thrust of the offensive, the 28th—put back into action in a defensive position along the Meuse River from Givet to Verdun on 2 January 1945—was "capable of only limited offensive action."

 Battle plans were soon made and, on 19 January, the 28th went into action on the northwestern section of the pocket in the Kaysersberg Valley supporting the beleaguered 3rd Infantry Division, which had been holding there since late November 1944.
 Despite the bitterly cold conditions, the Allies prevailed.
 German intelligence knew nothing about the 10th and 28th presence in their sector until they attacked.
 The 28th advanced westward and pressed steadily toward the city of Colmar.
-In less than 10 days they reduced the pocket by half and the German Führer, Adolf Hitler, who almost always refused to retreat, gave the order in the early morning of 29 January for a partial retreat of his troops in the northern sector of the pocket.
+In less than 10 days they reduced the pocket by half and Adolf Hitler gave the order in the early morning of 29 January for a partial retreat of his troops in the northern sector of the pocket.
 By 2 February, the 28th had cleared Colmar's surrounding areas and the French 5th Armored Division led the way into the town.
 On 9 February, the final organized German troops in Alsace were pushed back across the Rhine.

 The 109th Infantry Regiment received the French Croix de guerre from Charles de Gaulle.